PolymerX/polymerx-cli/README.md

 ### 📦 polymerx build

-Create a production build with `module` build, `no-module` build and Service Workers.
+Create a production build with (or without) Service Workers.
 ##### IMPORTANT: `postcss` configuration file must be present.

 ```